31 Jul 2022

-The Snowman Bike route is famous for being one of the best triathlon cycle routes in the World.
-It takes in most of North Wales most iconic climbs and routes and is a challenge in it's own right.
+The Snowman Bike route is famous for being one of the best cycle routes in the World.
+It takes in most of North Wales's iconic climbs and routes and is a challenge in its own right.
 Starting close to the base of Snowdon, flow down the Nant Gwynant Pass and towards Beddgelert.
 Here you will meet the Glaslyn river cycling alongside the whitewater rapids.
 Heading over to Maentwrog along the narrow, winding ascents and descents you will then start your climb to Tan y Grisiau, Blaenau Ffestiniog and on up the Crimea pass.
 The equally steep descent flows down through Dolwyddelan and along the Lledr Valley to Betws Y Coed.
 From here, you’re almost back, but there is still one last climb up to Capel Curig and the Plas Y Brenin mountain centre.

 To complete this race Moel Siabod, the highest peak in the Moelwynion mountain range once again looms ahead.
 This time you must ascend the full 3.5km to reach the summit at 872m above sea level before turning round to run back down again.
 To get to the finish turn right and run through the forest one final time before hitting the home straight back towards the lake.
 The finish line framing Wales' most famous peak Snowdon awaits.

 Early Bird Price - Team

 Standard Price - Team

 In line with British Triathlon Federation rules you must be at least 17 years old to take part in this race.